w3c/aria-practices/README.md

 ### Running JSCS, the code style checker

+[JSCS](http://jscs.info/) is an automated code style checker.
+We use it to ensure common code styling practices in this repository.

 1. Install node if necessary: [node installer](https://nodejs.org/en/download/)
 1. When you install Node, NPM is included.
 1. In a terminal window from the directory that contains the `aria-practices`